Let’s Talk About Teaching – Summer 2026

 12:15 – 1:30pm

-Ideal for showcasing completed or in-progress scholarship of teaching and learning research projects, reflective examinations of pedagogical practice, classroom-based inquiry, and case studies.
-Posters should be visually clear and support informal conversation during the gallery walk.
+Showcase of completed or in-progress scholarship of teaching and learning research projects, reflective examinations of pedagogical practice, classroom-based inquiry, and case studies.

 Teach me in Thirty (30 min workshops)